stitchdata/docs/_destinations/mysql/mysql-overview.md

       - title: "Replication process overview"
         anchor: "replication-process-overview"
         content: |
-          > IN GENERAL, THIS CONTENT WILL SUFFICE.
-IF ADDITIONAL INFO IS AVAILABLE ABOUT HOW DATA IS LOADED, INCLUDE IT.
-EX: HOW BIGQUERY AND AZURE WORK.

           A Stitch replication job consists of three stages:

           {% for sub-subsection in subsection.sub-subsections %}